 - Generate a peer reviewed manuscript that conclusively demonstrates that Maximum Economic Rate of Nitrogen (MERN) can be predicted from the delta-yield, which is the yield difference between zero N and a sufficient N rate, using a model based on biologically relevant parameters.

 - Develop a Corn N-Decision Support System (DSS) that considers moisture interactions with N on corn N demand and a protocol for farmer participation in validation.

-- The investigation of how moisture interacts with nitrogen (N) influences corn yield potential and corn N requirements in Ontario soils/cropping systems will help farmers better interpret the data they are collecting with precision agriculture technologies and improve their management of N inputs.
+- The investigation of how moisture interactions with nitrogen (N) influence corn yield potential and corn N requirements in Ontario soils/cropping systems will help farmers better interpret the data they are collecting with precision agriculture technologies and improve their management of N inputs.